 Part of the watercourse that is monitored Frequency of Monitoring Monitoring procedure How results are analysed and presented Comments The wetland habitat up and down stream of the dam must be monitored.
 Prior to the commencement of activities and after activities are complete.
-If necessary also during the maintenance activities. ➤ The ECO will visit the site during the maintenance management activities and ensure that conformance with the MMP. ➤ Guidance will be given to the implementing agent as required with regards to implementing the MMP. ➤ Photographs of the maintenance management activity will be taken as a record of the correct undertaking of the specific maintenance management activity.
-The record of the site visit undertaken during the maintenance management activities will include the following: > Report which will illustrate what activity was undertaken at the site; > Correct implementation as well as non-conformance of the MMP will be outlined; > Recommendations to ensure conformance with the MMP in future maintenance management activities if required. > Photographs of all maintenance management activities undertaken at the site.
-The following in particular should be monitored: Post-construction monitoring of plants relocated during search and rescue to evaluate where the intervention was successful or not.
-This should be undertaken on a three-monthly basis for two years after transplanting in order to evaluate the success thereof, or as suggested by the appointed botanist who will be conducting the entire search and rescue operation.
-Monitoring and clearing of alien invasive plants on the property will need to be undertaken on an ongoing basis according to the applicable recognised methods for clearing of alien invasive plant growth.
-Monitor discharge points for erosion and incision on a quarterly basis and after heavy rainfall events.
-Should erosion and incision be noted, corrective measures must be undertaken.
+If necessary also during the maintenance activities.
+The ECO will visit the site during the maintenance management activities and ensure that conformance with the MMP.
+Guidance will be given to the implementing agent as required with regards to implementing the MMP.
+Photographs of the maintenance management activity will be taken as a record of the correct undertaking of the specific maintenance management activity.
+The record of the site visit undertaken during the maintenance management activities will include the following: Report which will illustrate what activity was undertaken at the site; Correct implementation as well as non-conformance of the MMP will be outlined; Recommendations to ensure conformance with the MMP in future maintenance management activities if required.
+Photographs of all maintenance management activities undertaken at the site.
+Monitored: Monitoring and clearing of alien invasive plants on the property will need to be undertaken on an ongoing basis according to the applicable recognised methods for clearing of alien invasive plant growth.